Caleb4man/caleb4man.github.io/docs/Homebrew/1-Core Rules/Ability Scores/3-Intelligence.md

 ![[Nature]]
 ![[Religion]]

-An Intelligence check might reflect an effort to read body language, understand someone’s feelings, notice things about the environment, or care for an injured person.
+An Intelligence check might also reflect an effort to read body language, understand someone’s feelings, notice things about the environment, or care for an injured person.
 The Animal Handling, Insight, Medicine, Perception, and Survival skills reflect aptitude in certain kinds of Intelligence checks.

 ![[Animal Handling]]
 ![[Insight]]